2i2c-org/infrastructure/docs/index.md

 : Any arbitrary [zero to jupyterhub](https://z2jh.jupyter.org) configuration can be passed here.
 Most common is auth setup, memory / CPU restrictions, and max number of active users.
 See [](config-jupyterhub) for more info.

-`org_name`
-: The name of the organization, as displayed in a readable text.

-`org_logo`
-: A URL to the logo of the organization.

-`org_url`
-: A URL to a website for the organization.

 (config-jupyterhub)=
 ## Configuring each JupyterHub